How to Install Etcher on Raspberry Pi OS (SD Card Creation)

 As Balena Etcher is an open-source project, you may find some old archives from the guys who compiled it for the Raspberry Pi.
 But they are obsolete versions from unofficial locations.
 Most of them lead to non-existent sites, and the last one was even flagged by my antivirus as a dangerous site.

-3/ Start it from the main menu (under accessories):
+3/ Once installed, you can start Etcher from the main menu (under Accessories):

 Is there an alternative to Balena Etcher on Raspberry Pi OS?